Graduating from SCC

 We are so proud of our Panther alumni–and we want you to be among them!
 Once you have identified a major, or a degree or certificate path, meet regularly with a counselor to make sure you are on track for completing your desired degree or certificate program.

-Students planning to graduate with an associate in arts or science degree must meet the minimum requirements.
-View the associate degree graduation requirements.
-Petition for a degree or certificate online or in person at the Admissions and Records Office.
+Students planning to graduate with a degree or certificate must meet the minimum requirements.
+File a Degree or Certificate Petition Online or in person at the Admissions and Records Office.

 All summer and fall degree recipients and spring degree candidates will be invited to participate in an annual graduation ceremony, known as commencement, held at the end of each spring semester in May.